 The DCM-301 is compatible with all the major DOCSIS 3.0 cable internet providers, including Comcast, Time Warner, Cox and Bright House.
 This adds to its investment value because you don’t have to buy or rent a new modem if you choose to switch to a different cable ISP.

 This cable modem features 8 x 4 channel bonding, which means it has eight downstream data channels and four upstream data channels.
 This translates to a maximum theoretical download speed of 343 Mbps and an upload speed of 150 Mbps.
+It sits horizontally with top vents, unlike most modems we reviewed such as the Arris SB6141 or the Zoom 5345.

 There are six indicator lights on the front panel: